National Register Listings in Clark County, Washington

 Clark County Timeline

-This timeline provides a condensed summary of the historical journey of Clark County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Clark County, Washington.

 - In 1805, the Lewis and Clark Expedition explored the area that would later become Clark County.